 SFTP (Secure File Transfer Protocol) is an encrypted file transfer method used to move files between your local computer and a file server.

 When you are logged into a Lab computer, files that you save onto the hard drive will not remain after you log off of that machine.
-SFTP is especially helpful in storing files if you do not have a disk with you on which to save them.
+SFTP is especially helpful in storing files if you do not have a disk with you on which to save them and/or your personal drive is not mapped.
 Once your files are stored using SFTP, you may later retrieve them to use on another computer.

-As a student of the University of Texas at Dallas, you are allotted 50 MB of storage space in your home directory.
-Your home directory is already full of several different types of file and folders.
+As a student of the University of Texas at Dallas, you are allotted 1 GB of storage space in your home directory.
+Your home directory already has several different types of files and folders.
 Included are your web folders, storage data, and personal preferences.